EmineCerit/SORTING_RATING_AB-TESTING/AB TEST/README.md

 Which of these two options will increase our number of clicks and purchases?
 Is there a significant difference between the two options?
-To find the answer to these questions, we are applying the EU Test today.
+To find the answer to these questions, we are applying the AB Test today.

 <a id="Task_Details"></a>
 ## Task Details